rolandjlevy/js-solitaire-game/notes.md

 # Notes

 ### Todo
-- Scoring: add 500 points if you end up with 1 left and another 500 points if it's left in position 25
+- Scoring: add 250 points if you end up with 1 left and another 250 points if it's left in the middle position, id:25
-- Change to OOP
 - Write readme
 - Leader Board
 - Help section

  click and drag a marble arbleping over another single marble to a empty hole (white box).
 You can move the marbles in either horizontal or vertical direction.
 The jumped over marble will be removed from the board, thus making a new hole.
 Remove as many marbles as possible.

+### Done
+- Change to OOP

 ### Other solitaire games
 - https://veerasundar.com/33holepegsolitaire/